joshcolored/allsend/README.md

 ## 👨‍💻 Author

-Hezekiah Grijaldo
+Joshua Grijaldo
-IT Professional | Web Developer | Real-Time Systems Enthusiast
+Aspiring Web Developer

 If you found this project useful, ⭐ consider starring the repository.